-Further events on the URBAN NODE BERLIN-BRANDENBURG are planned.
+Further activities on the URBAN NODE BERLIN-BRANDENBURG are planned.
 They are prepared and implemented by the Joint Spatial Planning Department Berlin-Brandenburg also within the INTERREG VB Project Scandria®2Act.

-Further information will be available at: www.scandria-corridor.eu and www.gl.berlin-brandenburg.de.
+Further information are be available at: www.scandria-corridor.eu and www.gl.berlin-brandenburg.de.

 Welcome to the URBAN NODE BERLIN-BRANDENBURG